fdrevet/hassio-addons-repository/somfy-protexial-io-proxy/DOCS.md

+# Stability

+Some stability issues can arise with web scrapping (sometimes the alarm is not responding)

+Scrapping every 5 seconds maybe too fast, anyway this can be configured (see Configuration section)

+# Issue with physical alarm

+It’s important to note that once the “Somfy Protexial IO Proxy” add-on is started and connected, it's quite difficult to connect to the alarm  web user interface (from a browser or application doing also web scrapping...)

+Indeed, “Somfy Protexial IO Proxy” add-on connect on the alarm, and try to reconnect if anything goes wrong.

+The alarm web user interface only accepts one logged in user at a time.

+I plan to release an “Emulator”, also consuming “Somfy Protexial IO Proxy” REST API, as a workaround for this annoying problem.

 # REST API

 “Somfy Protexial IO Proxy” expose data with a custom REST API, available on your HASS.io server's port 8193 (default)